lintopaul/classroom-control-pi/README.md

-# `classroom-control-vf`
+# `classroom-control-pi`

-This is the classroom control repository for the Virtual Fundamentals class.
+This is the classroom control repository for the Puppetizing Infrastructure class.

 ## Usage